faisalkhan1690/CustomRatingBar/README.md

 CustomRatingBar
 ===================================

->Cuatom Rating bar for avoiding blooding problem in native Rating bar:
+>Cuatom Rating bar for avoid blooding problem in native Rating bar

 How to use